teambit/docs/docs/getting-started/12-import-install-components.md

 ```

 ## Using local/remote components
-Bit does not allow the use of relative paths to reference one component to another.
+Bit does not allow referencing one component to another, using relative paths.
 This is done in order to keep components independent and context-agnostic.

 Tracked components, locally tagged components and imported components should all be `imported` / `required` into other components using their node module name.